Clovis culture: Caches

 A distinctive feature of the Clovis culture generally not found in subsequent cultures is "caching", where a collection of artifacts (typically stone tools, such as Clovis points or bifaces) were deliberately left at a location, presumably with the intention to return to collect them later, though some authors have interpreted cache deposits as ritual behavior.
 Over twenty such "caches" have been identified across North America.

 Art and ritual practices

-A few Clovis culture artifacts are suspected to reflect creative expression, such as rock art, the use of red ocher, and engraved stones.
+A few Clovis culture artifacts are suspected to reflect creative expression, such as rock art, the use of red ochre, and engraved stones.
 The best-known examples of this were found at the Gault site in Texas and consist of limestone nodules incised with expressive geometric patterns, some of which mimic leaf patterns.
-Clovis peoples, like other Paleoindian cultures, used red ocher for a variety of artistic and ritual purposes, including burials, and to cover objects in caches.
-Clovis peoples are known to have transported ocher 100 km from its original outcrop.
+Clovis peoples, like other Paleoindian cultures, used red ochre for a variety of artistic and ritual purposes, including burials, and to cover objects in caches.
+Clovis peoples are known to have transported ochre 100 km from its original outcrop.
 They are also suggested to have produced beads out of animal bones.